 in the Fixed Pitch or Collective Pitch section?
 Well, here is one of those benefits.
 Yes you need collective pitch control for autorotation to work.
 This is what allows you to keep the rotor blades spinning fast.

 How?
-When your engine quits, you immediately change the pitch angle of the main rotor blades from positive pitch to negative pitch.
+When your engine quits, you immediately change the pitch angle of the main rotor blades from positive pitch to slightly negative pitch (assuming you are not inverted, when inverted, you do the opposite).
 By doing this the rotor blades will continue to keep spinning in a forward direction as the air rushes by them while the helicopter is descending.

-The whole idea behind this is to build up rotor speed as the heli descends and then as the helicopter nears the ground you change the pitch angle of the rotor blades back to positive.
-The kinetic energy built up in the rotor allows you enough power to stop your descent and make a soft landing.
+The whole idea behind this is to maintain rotor speed/energy as the heli descends and then as the helicopter nears the ground you change the collective pitch angle of the rotor blades back to positive.
+The kinetic energy built up in the rotor disc allows you enough power to stop your descent and make a soft landing.

-This is a bit tricky.
-Having the right amount of negative pitch and positive pitch is very important (generally -3 degrees to +12 degrees but it depends on your helicopter).
+This is actually quite tricky but once you do a few autorotaions, it can get pretty fun (I'm not there yet).
+Having the right amount of negative pitch and positive pitch is very important; generally at least -3 degrees up to +12 degrees but it depends on your helicopter.
+Larger birds auto better than small ones because there is lots of blade area and rotor mass.
 Auto rotations work much better if you have some forward speed providing "clean" air (also referred to as

-) preventing the heli from descending too quickly while still generating lots of energy in the rotor.
-This is generally referred to as "glide path" and a forward glide path of about 45 degrees provides a good slow descent rate while building lots of rotor energy.
+) preventing the heli from descending too quickly while still maintaining ample amounts of energy in the rotor.
+This is generally referred to as "glide path" or "glide slope" and a forward glide path of about 45 degrees provides a good slow descent rate at around -3 degrees collective while maintaining ample amounts of rotor energy.

 Practice makes perfect and this is where your trusty